oshaughnessy/sierramountainll/_pages/parents.md

 ## Volunteer

-Sierra Mountain Little League is run entirely by volunteers -- working parents just like you who want to invest in their kids and their community.
+SMLL is run entirely by volunteers -- working parents just like you who want to invest in their kids and their community.
 The whole system takes a lot of time and effort and many hands working together to make it happen.
 After you register your players in Sports Connect, you're given a